Peacanduck/solignition/README.md

 ⚠️ **This is experimental software.
 Use at your own risk.**

 - Protocol admin has privileged access (recovery, configuration)
-- Loans are not collateralized - borrowers can default
+- Loans are collateralized by the smart contract itself
 - No slashing mechanism for failed deployments
-- Audit recommended before mainnet deployment

 ## Development Tools